George Tiller: Vigil protest by the Kansas Coalition for Life

-Negative publicity: The O'Reilly Factor
+Campaign against Tiller on The O'Reilly Factor

 Tiller was discussed in 28 episodes of the Fox News talk show The O'Reilly Factor in the years leading up to his death, focusing national attention on his practice.
-Although he later denied it, show host Bill O'Reilly sometimes described him as "Tiller the Baby Killer," a nickname that Congressman Robert Dornan had used on the floor of the US House of Representatives.
-O'Reilly said he would not want to be Tiller, Kathleen Sebelius, and other pro-abortion rights Kansas politicians "if there is a judgment day."
-On November 3, 2006, O'Reilly featured an exclusive segment on The O'Reilly Factor, saying that he had an "inside source" with official clinic documentation indicating that Tiller performed late-term abortions to alleviate "temporary depression" in pregnant women.
-He characterized the doctor as "a savage on the loose, killing babies willy-nilly," and accused him of "operating a death mill," and of protecting the rapists of children.
+Although he later denied it, show host Bill O'Reilly sometimes described him as "Tiller the Baby Killer," a nickname that Congressman Bob Dornan had used on the floor of the US House of Representatives.
+In November 2006, O'Reilly aired an exclusive report on The O'Reilly Factor, saying that he had an "inside source" with official clinic documentation indicating that Tiller performed late-term abortions to alleviate "temporary depression" in pregnant women.
+O'Reilly characterized Tiller as "a savage on the loose, killing babies willy-nilly," and accused him of "operating a death mill," and of protecting the rapists of children.
 He suggested that Tiller performed abortions for women who had "a bit of a headache or anxiety" or who felt "a bit blue."
+In June 2007 O'Reilly said on the air that he would not want to be Tiller "if there is a Judgment Day," also including in that judgment Kansas Governor Kathleen Sebelius and other Kansas politicians who supported "Tiller's business of destruction."

-O'Reilly's campaign against Tiller included the on-air disclosure of confidential patient information provided by former-Kansas Attorney General Phill Kline, for which breach of professional conduct Kline's law license was eventually suspended indefinitely.
+O'Reilly's campaign against Tiller included the on-air disclosure of confidential patient information provided by former Kansas Attorney General Phill Kline.
+For this breach of professional conduct, Kline's law license was eventually suspended indefinitely.

-After Tiller was murdered, O'Reilly denied responsibility and defended his campaign against Tiller, saying: "When I heard about Tiller’s murder, I knew pro-abortion zealots and Fox News haters would attempt to blame us for the crime, and that’s exactly what has happened. [...]
+O'Reilly denied responsibility for Tiller's murder, and defended his campaign against Tiller, saying: "When I heard about Tiller’s murder, I knew pro-abortion zealots and Fox News haters would attempt to blame us for the crime, and that’s exactly what has happened. [...]
 Every single thing we said about Tiller was true, and my analysis was based on those facts. [...]
 Now, it’s clear that the far left is exploiting—exploiting—the death of the doctor.
 Those vicious individuals want to stifle any criticism of people like Tiller.
 That—and hating Fox News—is the real agenda here."

-Violence directed at Tiller

-Throughout his career, Tiller was a frequent target of anti-abortion violence.
-In June 1986, his clinic was firebombed.
-While it was being rebuilt, Tiller displayed a sign reading "Hell no, we won't go."
-On August 19, 1993, anti-abortion extremist Shelley Shannon shot Tiller five times, while he was in his car.
-At the time she attacked Tiller, Shannon had been an anti-abortion extremist for five years and had written letters of support to the convicted murderer Michael Griffin, who had murdered Dr. David Gunn.
-She called him "a hero."
-At her trial in state court, Shannon testified that there was nothing wrong with trying to kill Tiller.
-The jury convicted Shannon of attempted murder, and she was sentenced to 11 years in prison.
-The following year, Shannon was sentenced to an additional 20 years in prison on charges of arson, interference with commerce by force and interstate travel in aid of racketeering in connection to her participation in several fires and acid attacks on abortion clinics.